yuvraaj2002/yuvraaj2002/README.md

-- 📃 Currently working in Samsung research and development team
+- 📃 Currently working as intern at Samsung research and development.
 - 🌟 Worked as AIML developer at Wictronix
 - Published Researcher (IEEE Bangalore)
 - 📸 Micrsoft Learn Student Ambassador 2023